Ben Cohen article posted in Seattle Gay News

 Cohen started playing rugby professionally with the Northampton Saints at 17.
 During his 11 years with the Saints, the team won the Heineken Cup, and then he went on to win the World Cup with England in 2003.
 He later moved to France and joined CA Brive before returning to England, where he spent two years with the Sale Sharks.

 He recently retired from rugby to focus on his philanthropic career.

 “There are lots of different things going on,” Cohen explained when asked about his future plans.
 “There’s a TV program, we’re doing some more touring, working with the HRC, Campus Pride, Matthew Shepard Foundation, and It Gets Better, so we’re doing a lot of stuff with them and I’ve also got a coaching guide coming out and will be visiting more schools and colleges and talking more about putting a stop to bullying.

-“Basically, we’re trying to affect the younger generation because they’re going to be the decision-makers of tomorrow and the parents of tomorrow.”
+“Basically, we’re trying to affect the younger generation.
+They’re going to be the decision-makers of tomorrow and the parents of tomorrow.”

-Cohen will be staying within the rugby arena as much as possible and is excited about standing up for equality and making a difference.
+Cohen will be staying within the rugby arena as much as possible.
+He is excited about standing up for equality and making a difference.